Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 4.4.1 Order of Subexpression Evaluation

-The rules of operator precedence and associativity allow us to break any C expression into subexpressions—to determine uniquely where the parentheses would go if the expression were fully parenthesized.
+The rules of operator precedence and associativity allow us to break any C expression into subexpressions --- to determine uniquely where the parentheses would go if the expression were fully parenthesized.
 Paradoxically, these rules don't always allow us to determine the value of the expression, which may depend on the order in which its subexpressions are evaluated.

 C doesn't define the order in which subexpressions are evaluated (with the exception of subexpressions involving the logical *and*, logical *or*, conditional, and comma operators).
 Thus, in the expression `(a + b) * (c - d)` we don't know whether (a + b) will be evaluated before `(c - d)`.